pivotal/docs-tap/getting-started.md

 <!-- ### <a id='services-journey-use-case-1'></a> Use Case 1 - Binding an App Workload to a Service Resource -->

-### <a id='services-journey-use-case-2'></a> Use case 2 - Binding an application to a pre-provisioned service instance running in a different namespace on the same Kubernetes cluster (GA)
+### <a id='services-journey-use-case-2'></a> Use case 2 - Binding an application to a pre-provisioned service instance running in a different namespace on the same Kubernetes cluster

 The first use case demonstrates binding a sample application workload to a service instance that is running in the same namespace.